 - East House for boys in Years 12 and 13

-Each house is led by a team of House Parents and supported by a day school nurse.
+Each house is led by a team of House Parents and supported by the School Healthcare Team.

 Ultimately the Head is responsible for all school matters, including boarding.
-However, on a day-to-day basis the House Parents report to the Assistant Head of Pastoral and Boarding for pastoral care matters.
+However, on a day-to-day basis the House Parents report to the Head of Boarding, who is responsible for pastoral care matters.

-The majority of boarders have twin study bedrooms, with single study bedrooms for Year 13 students where possible, and every pupil has their own lockable area.
+The majority of boarders have twin study bedrooms, with single study bedrooms for Year 13 students where possible.
+Every pupil has their own lockable area.
 Within communal areas, pupils have access to computers (for work and leisure), televisions, DVD players and public telephones.
-All the houses have appropriate common room, laundry, showering, toilets and Internet facilities.
+All the houses have appropriate common room, laundry, showering, toilets and Internet access.

-With permission, boarders also have access to school facilities outside normal lesson times, including the Sports Hall, Weights Room, Tennis Courts, Library, ICT facilities and the Art Block.
+With permission, Boarders also have access to school facilities outside normal lesson time, including the Sports Hall, Gym, Tennis Courts, Library, IT facilities and the Art Block.

-Farringtons has a full-time, fully qualified nurse on site during the school day.
-Medical support is available for all boarders, 24 hours a day, during term time.
+Medical support is available for boarders, 24 hours a day during term time.